Sweethearts Dessert Combo

 2 tsps of red food coloring

-1. Preheat the oven to 350 degrees Fahrenheit.
-Prepare the cupcake pan by lining it with red or pink cupcake liners.
+1. Preheat the oven to 350 degrees F. Prepare the cupcake pan by lining it with red or pink cupcake liners.

 2. In a large mixing bowl, or stand mixer with a paddle attachment, beat the butter and sugar/sweetener until you get a fluffy consistency.
 Combine the vanilla and mix well until the ingredients are combined well.